xames3/xa/README.rst

 License
 -------------------------------------------------------------------------------

-The website and it's companion theme is licensed under the MIT License.
-See the `LICENSE`_ file for more details.

-The source code of this project (website) is licensed under the `MIT License`_.
-The educational content and blog posts are licensed under `CC BY 4.0`_.
+The source code of this project (website) is licensed under the `MIT`_ and the educational content and blog posts are licensed under `CC BY 4.0`_.

 .. _MIT License: https://github.com/xames3/xa/blob/main/LICENSE-CODE
 .. _CC BY 4.0: https://github.com/xames3/xa/blob/main/LICENSE